How do companies apply for oil and gas permits?

 If approved, activities must be carried out in accordance with the permit, regulations, applicable laws and timelines and/or conditions attached to the permit.
 Permits must be in hand before conducting any activity.

-Permit holders should maintain ongoing dialogue with the Regulator and stakeholders throughout the life cycle of the project.
-This includes operational and reporting requirements and continued engagement as defined in Regulator manuals and guidelines.
+Permit holders should maintain ongoing dialogue with the BCER and stakeholders throughout the life cycle of the project.
+This includes operational and reporting requirements and continued engagement as defined in BCER manuals and guidelines.

 Application Requirements

-Oil and gas and associated activities require a permit from the Regulator.
-Operators may apply for a single activity or multiple activities at the same time through the Regulator’s Application Management System.
+Oil and gas and associated activities require a permit from the BC Energy Regulator.
+Operators may apply for a single activity or multiple activities at the same time through the BCER’s Application Management System.
 Therefore, a single application may include more than one activity.

 The application system utilizes spatial data to verify the geographic location of a proposed oil and gas activity and land required.
 Applicants then input engineering and/or technical data into the required fields for the specified activity.
 Additional supporting information may be required depending on the activity and its location including a summary of the results from consultation and pre-engagement with land owners and rights holders and First Nations.
 In addition, land use, environmental values, archaeology, forestry and agricultural land use information may be needed.

-Regulator decision makers review all oil and gas activity applications.
-Dependent on the location and scope of the activity other areas of expertise may be involved.
+BCER decision makers review all oil and gas activity applications.
+Dependent on the location and scope of the activity, other areas of expertise may be involved.

 A thorough review is done by agriculture, forestry, community relations, archaeology, engineering (drilling and production, pipelines and/or facilities), land and habitat, environmental management, First Nations, hydrology, resource stewardship and resource development to name a few.